openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Additional considerations need to be considered for the following parameters defined in [@!RFC6749]:

 * `response_type`: REQUIRED.
 This specification can be used with all response types as defined in the registry established by [@!RFC6749].
 This specification introduces the new response type `vp_token`.
-This response type asks the Authorization Server (AS) to return a VP Token in the Authorization Response.
+This response type asks the Authorization Server (AS) to return a `vp_token` authorization response parameter.
 * `scope`: OPTIONAL.
 The wallet MAY allow verifiers to request presentation of  Verifiable Credentials by utilizing a pre-defined scope value.
 See (#request_scope) for more details.

 Note: A request MUST contain either a `presentation_definition` or a `presentation_definition_uri` or a single `scope` value representing a presentation definition, those three ways to request credential presentation are mutually exclusive.
 The wallet MUST refuse any request violating this requirement.